AleenaSeby/JS-Mastering/README.md

 ###  lambda expressions or arrow functions - >  shorter and more readable, especially for simple operations or callbacks.

-### first-class function/ citizens, You can assign a function to a variable.
+### first-class function/ citizens,
+##### You can assign a function to a variable.
 ##### You can pass a function as an argument to another function.
 ##### You can return a function from another function.
 ### A first-order function is a function that does not take another function as an argument and does not return another function.
+### A higher-order function is a function that either accepts another function as an argument, returns a function as its result, or both.
+### A unary function (also known as a monadic function) is a function that accepts exactly one argument.
+### Currying is the process of transforming a function with multiple arguments into a sequence of nested functions, each accepting only one argument at a time.

+👉 A pure function is a function that:

+Always returns the same output for the same input.

+Has no side effects (doesn’t modify external state, global variables, DOM, API calls, etc.).

+👉 An impure function is a function that:

+May return different outputs for the same inputs.

+Has side effects (modifies external state, logs to console, changes global variables, DOM, database, etc.